 Fenelon is located in the Nord-du-Québec administrative region, approximately 75 km west-northwest of the town of Matagami, in the province of Québec, Canada.
 In May 2020, Wallbridge acquired the surrounding properties to Fenelon from Balmoral.
-Wallbridge owns a 100% undivided interest in newly acquired surrounding properties.
+Wallbridge owns a 100% undivided interest in the acquired surrounding properties.

-Since the acquisition of Fenelon in 2016, Wallbridge has completed approximately 431,116 m of surface and underground drilling and underground bulk sampling at Fenelon.
+Since the acquisition of Fenelon in 2016, Wallbridge has completed approximately 450,000 m of surface and underground drilling and underground bulk sampling at Fenelon as of December 31, 2023.
 The drill programs have successfully expanded the footprint of the Fenelon mineralized system along strike and at depth, including the new discoveries within the Area 51 and Lower Tabasco-Cayenne zones.

-The updated Fenelon MRE, completed in 2023, includes 2.37 million ounces of indicated gold resources and 1.72 million ounces of inferred gold resources, representing a significant increase in gold grade and a modest increase in contained ounces compared to the 2021 MRE.
-The 2023 MRE will form the basis of Wallbridge's PEA, which is scheduled for completion during the second quarter of 2023.
-The economic study will guide the next steps Wallbridge will take toward the development of its most advanced gold project.
+The 2023 MRE for Fenelon includes 2.37 million ounces of indicated gold resources and 1.72 million ounces of inferred gold resources, representing a significant increase in gold grade and a modest increase in contained ounces compared to the 2021 MRE.
+The 2023 MRE formed the basis of Wallbridge's PEA, which was completed during the second quarter of 2023.
+Based on the PEA (summarized on pages two and three of this MD&A), Wallbridge is now evaluating the next steps toward the development of its most advanced gold project.